moorepants/dissertation/_sources/davisbicycle.txt

 .. [#] A sum of sines would be ideal, see [Lange2011]_ for some ideas on other types of inputs.
-It has been shown that a sum of sines signal is not detectable by humans (ask Ron for this citation).
+It has been shown that a sum of sines signal is not detectable by humans [McRuer1974]_.

-   .. todo:: ask Ron about the sum of sines citation
+   .. todo:: check the McRuer reference

 .. [#] The elasticity of the steer column may also be a factor.